 Note: You might also enjoy Why Metals Conduct Electricity

-- The Journal of Chemical Physics: On the Possibility of a Metallic Modification of Hydrogen, by E. Wigner, et.al.
+- J. Chemical Physics: On the Possibility of a Metallic Modification of Hydrogen, by E. Wigner, et.al.

 - Cornell News: High-pressure scientists ‘journey’ to the center of the Earth, but can’t find elusive metallic hydrogen